neffers/Pittscord/README.md

 Enter the generated URL, and select the server you wish for your bot to run in.
 Congrats!
 Your bot should have joined the server

+## Discord Bot Warnings
+If a bot-created role is ever moved above the role of the Discord bot, in terms of Discord roles and their priority, it will no longer have permissions to edit that role.
+So, make sure you do not.
+If a permission is added to a student/TA role that the Discord bot cannot fulfill, the Discord bot will no longer be able to handle those roles administratively.

 ## Usage
 Bot Invitation Link: https://discord.com/oauth2/authorize?client_id=1208123423763730434&permissions=8&scope=bot